microsoft/language-server-protocol/_specifications/specification-3-16.md

 			didDelete?: boolean;

 			/**
-			 * The client has support for willDeleteFiles requests.
+			 * The client has support for sending willDeleteFiles requests.
 			 */
 			willDelete?: boolean;
 		}